-CO No. Course Objectives CO-1 Relate the basic knowledge in Respiratory metabolism.
+CO No. The learners will be able to CO-1 Relate the basic knowledge in Respiratory metabolism.
 CO-2 Arrange about Classification of Microbial metabolism.
 CO-3 Construct the microbial growth rate.
 CO-4 Compare types of microbial photosynthesis.
 CO-5 Review the mechanisms of Nutritional uptake.